JanusGraph/janusgraph/docs/getting-started/installation.md

 For virtualization and easy access, JanusGraph provides a [Docker image](https://hub.docker.com/r/janusgraph/janusgraph).
 Docker makes it easier to run servers and clients on a single machine without dealing with multiple installations.
 For instructions on installing and using Docker, please refer to the [docker guide](https://docker.com/get-started).
-With JanusGraph server running in one container, we can either run the client in another container, or on our bare-metal machine.
+With JanusGraph Server running in one container, we can either run the client in another container, or on our bare-metal machine.
+In the examples below, we use Gremlin Console as the client.

-### Running Client inside another Docker container
+### Running Gremlin Console inside another Docker container

 Let's start by running a simple JanusGraph instance in Docker: